“Green Power” is a term used to describe environmentally friendly methods of creating usable power, usually electricity.

 Hydropower is the most developed of all renewable energy technologies.
 Ten-percent of our nation’s (20% of the world’s) electricity demand is supplied by hydropower.
 That is enough electricity to supply 28 million households, or the equivalent of one-half billion barrels of oil.
 If this power was produced by coal-fired generating stations, 7.7 million tons of particulates and 296 million tons of carbon dioxide would be added to the atmosphere annually.
 Yet hydropower is being generated at only 3% of our nation’s 80,000 dams.
 The Federal Energy Regulatory Commission (FERC) estimates that hydropower generation could be more than doubled by modifying existing dams.
 Worldwide, hydropower supplies 24% of electricity demand, enough for about one billion people.
 The Grand Coulee Dam (on the right) on the Columbia River in Washington is the largest hydroelectric facility in the United States (Photo courtsey of the US Bureau of Reclamation).

-There are basically three types of hydropower generation plants.
-Low-head (<30 meters) development or Run-of-river plants tap the energy in streams and rivers.
+There are three basic types of hydropower generation plants: low-head, medium- head, and high-head development.
+Low-head (<30 meters) development or run-of-the-river plants tap the energy in streams and rivers.
 These plants sometimes use small reservoirs retaining up to a week’s water supply, but low speed turbines are used which are designed to handle large volumes of water at low pressure, so often, no reservoir is needed.
 Run-of-river plants are small units and subject to large fluctuations in output due to variable rainfall.
 Bowersock is a 2.5 MW run-of-the-river facility on the Kaw (Kansas) River in Lawrence.

 In the final type of hydropower facility, high-head developments, there must be an elevation difference of at least 300 meters between the turbines and the water surface.
 Generating stations of this type are found in the Alps and other mountainous areas, and high-speed turbines are used.